THE CONCLUDING CHAPTER OF CRAWFORD

 This DVD contains a ton of footage of Joan Crawford that always seems to fall through the cracks when there are professional treatments about her life.
 Now you can enjoy those missing pieces compiled together for the first time.
 Some clips are very short, some are lengthy.
 Most of the footage quality is excellent, some is a little rough.
 In total, everything is amazing.
 (Length is 45 minutes)

-PLUS: THERE ARE THREE INCREDIBLE BONUS ITEMS YOU DON’T WANT TO MISS!
+PLUS: Three bonus items are included!
 Total DVD running time with bonuses is 2 hours.

 37. Joan Crawford: Her Final Recorded Words 1975/1976 CD